NREL/OpenStudio-user-documentation/docs/help/troubleshooting.md

 _________________

 ## OpenStudio SketchUp Plug-in Does Not Load
-Ensure that your version of SketchUp is compatible with your version of the OpenStudio Application as listed in [this matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix).
+For the OpenStudio Application 1.0.0, ensure that your are working with SketchUp Pro 2019.
 Try opening the "Window->Preferences->Extensions" window in SketchUp, enable the OpenStudio SketchUp Plug-in if it is listed.
 If the OpenStudio SketchUp Plug-in is not listed you may have to manually install it (this is the case if you are using a different version of SketchUp than the OpenStudio Installer targets).

 To install the OpenStudio SketchUp Plug-in manually on Windows please copy the files in: